The House That Knows You: User Authentication Based on IoT Data: System design

 \myparagraph{Maintain user privacy} User privacy is an important design consideration, given the nature of the applications and the environment where users perform their actions.
 We intend our system to work without access to user personal identifiable information (PII).
 Most network traffic of IoT devices is over HTTPS, with encrypted payloads in the transmitted packets.

 \myparagraph{Capture user actions for behavioral modeling} User behavior is defined by their interaction with the devices and the applications.
 User (and application) behavior results in several packets disseminated over the network.
 An approach based on more general information, like network traffic, needs to map low-level information from network packets to higher-level user actions (for instance, brew a coffee or change the smart lock settings) in order to capture user behavior.
-This creates a challenge as a single action could generate many packets addressed to different external destinations.
+This creates a challenge, as a single action could generate many packets addressed to different external destinations.
+We need to design our system to be able to extract information about the user actions in this heterogeneous ecosystem to be able to model the behavior.

+\myparagraph{Capture User-Level Semantics} Our system is intended to map signals observed in the monitored data to higher-level semantic actions.
+This is challenging due to the semantic gap introduced by monitoring network traffic, which is missing the context around user actions.

-\myparagraph{Measure authentication confidence} Most systems for access control and authorization need to make an ultimate decision whether a user is allowed to access a critical resource or not.
+\myparagraph{Measurable and continuous authentication} Most systems for access control and authorization need to make an ultimate decision as to whether a user is allowed to access a critical resource or not.
 Our goal is to create an authentication service that generates \emph{authentication scores on a continuous basis}.
 These scores should provide a measure of authentication confidence, which is leveraged by higher-level authorization systems.
 For instance, to perform a high-value financial transaction, the authorization system could set the authentication score threshold at 0.95 and require another authentication factor (such as SMS).
-We believe that reliable authentication measures as we aim to design can greatly augment the flexibility of current authorization systems.
+We believe that reliable authentication measures like the ones we aim to design can greatly augment the flexibility of current authorization systems.